Painted Aluminum Sheets for Different Curtain Walls - Oregon

 1.Structure of Aluminium Sheets for Different Curtain Walls Aluminum coils are widely used in curtain walls including solar energy curtain wall, unitized curtain wall, stick curtain wall, semi-unitized curtain wall, point-fixing curtain wall, full-glass curtain wall, double-skinned energy-saving curtain wall, steel structure curtain wall, etc. Aluminium Coils for Different Curtain Walls are good at ductility, heat conductivity, anti-corrosion and moisture resistance.
 They are widely used in roofing, electronics, instruments, lighting decoration, packing, decoration, curtain wall, sandwich panels, boats, etc. 2.Main Features of Aluminium Sheets for Different Curtain Walls •High intensity •Easy to be processed and shaped •Weather resistance •Anti-pollution & environment protection 3.
 Aluminium Sheets for Different Curtain Walls Images 4.Specification of Aluminium Sheets for Different Curtain Walls Alloy: AA1×××; AA3×××; AA5×××; AA8××× Temper: H14; H16; H18; H22; H24; H26; H32; O; F Thickness: 0.2mm-100mm Width: 30mm-1700mm Standard: GB/T 3880-2006 5.
 FAQ A.What about inspections to guarantee quality?
 For each order for Aluminum Sheets, we will arrange strict inspection for raw materials, inspection during production and inspection for finished goods.
 With requirement of customers, we also can arrange the third party inspection.
 B.What about delivery?
 We will put order for Aluminum Sheets in production schedule after order gets confirmed against copy of TT or L/C. Normally it takes about one month for production.
 Exact shipment schedule is different based on different sizes and quantity.
 C.What is the MOQ?
 5 tons for each size.
 D. Where have you exported aluminium sheets?
 We have exported aluminum sheets to many countries.
 Main markets include South East Asia, Middle East, North America, South America, etc.

-- Q: What are the different finishes available for aluminum sheets?
+- Q: What are the different alloys available for aluminum sheets?

-- Q: What are the different methods of finishing aluminum sheet edges?
+- Q: What are the different types of alloys used for powder-coated aluminum sheets?

 Send your message to us